Witchcraft in Ghana

 Witchcraft is deeply rooted in many African countries and communities in Sub-Saharan Africa.
-It has been specifically relevant in Ghana's culture, beliefs, and lifestyle and continues to shape lives daily.
-It has promoted tradition, fear, violence, and spiritual beliefs.
-The perceptions on witchcraft change from region to region within Ghana as they do in other countries in Africa, with the commonality that it is not something to take lightly, and the word spreading fast if there are rumours surrounding civilians practicing it.
-The actions taken by local citizens and the government towards witchcraft and violence related to it has also varied within regions in Ghana.
-Traditional African religions have depicted the universe as a multitude of spirits that are able to be used for either good or evil through religion.
+It has been specifically relevant to Ghana's culture, beliefs, and lifestyle.
+It continues to shape lives daily and with that it has promoted tradition, fear, violence, and spiritual beliefs.
+The perceptions on witchcraft change from region to region within Ghana, as well as in other countries in Africa.
+The commonality is that it is not something to take lightly, and the word spreads fast if there are rumors' surrounding civilians practicing it.
+The actions taken by local citizens and the government towards witchcraft and violence related to it have also varied within regions in Ghana.
+Traditional African religions have depicted the universe as a multitude of spirits that are able to be used for good or evil through religion.